Muhammad-MO/Project-1-About-Muhammad/README.md

 All content was authored by me.

 # Media
-Pictures were taken from personal .
+Pictures were taken from personal drive .
 Website icons were taken from the respective websites.
 1) https://www.flaticon.com </br>
 2) https://icons8.com/icons